Is sports betting legal in my state?

 If your state is on the above list, then some form of sports betting is legal in your state.
-You may want to confirm that your state does allow you to place the type of bet you plan on placing.
+You may want to confirm whether or not your state allows the type of bet you plan on placing.
 A handful of states limit gaming to tribal casinos, or limit which sports people can wager on.
-For example, in Oregon, betting must be done through a state-approved location, state-approved online app, or tribal casino.
+For example, in Oregon, betting is only permitted at a state-approved location, via a state-approved online app, or at a tribal casino.
 Additionally, in Oregon, wagers on college sports are not legal.
 Notably, some states, like California, do have tribal casinos and other gaming available, including betting on horse races, but expressly ban betting on sports.

 The following states limit sports betting to tribal casinos only:

 - New Mexico.

 - North Carolina.